compcalc/compcalc.github.io/index.md

 | Apr.
 23, TBD      | Available                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     | Available                                                                    |
 | Apr.
 30, TBD      | Available                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     | Available                                                                    |

-If you would like to sign up to present or wish to receive an invitation to join the reading group, please reach out to the organizer by electronic mail using the following address: `breandan dot considine at mail dot mcgill dot ca`.
+If you would like to sign up to present or wish to receive updates from the mailing list, please reach out to the organizer via the following
+address: `breandan dot considine at mail dot mcgill dot ca`.

 ## Reading Materials